Artificer: Expanded Toolbox v2.0.3

 Spring Action Dagger

 You create a dagger capable of being deployed with sudden and brutal efficiency.
 You have proficiency in this weapon, and it has the Finesse, Light, and Thrown (30/90) properties.
 It deals 1d4 piercing damage.
-At level 5, this weapon gains a +1 to attack and damage rolls; this increases to a +2 at level 14.
-This weapon can be concealed as a weapon; a creature searching you will only determine it a weapon by making an Intelligence (Investigation) check with a DC equal to your Spell Save modifier.
+This weapon can be concealed as something else; a creature searching you will only determine it a weapon by making an Intelligence (Investigation) check with a DC equal to your Spell Save modifier.

 Special: The first time you attack a creature with this dagger, you have advantage on the attack roll.
 When thrown, it's damage die becomes a d8.